 Section 3 reporting under the new CFR 24 Part 75 rules is now being done through the Quarterly Progress Report in the Disaster Recovery Grant Reporting system.
 The State will be responsible for reporting all labor hours, Section 3 labor hours, and Targeted Section 3 hours in the QPR.
 Section 3 hours for its Single Family Housing program will be reported in their respective activities.
-This quarter, only one MID and one NMID projects were classified as Section 3 projects.
+This quarter, only one MID home was classified as a Section 3 project.